 Let’s look at an example that will help you understand how extensive these scams can be.
 Earlier this year, a bunch of attackers managed to collect an airdrop meant for owners of two premium NFT projects, BAYC and MAYC.
 How did they manage to pull this off?

 First, the attackers bought themselves an Ape NFT via the NFT marketplace, OpenSea.
 Then, they used this purchase as collateral to initiate a flash loan.
-The loan enabled them to gain access to five BAYC NFTs secured in a vault.
+The loan enabled them to access five BAYC NFTs secured in a vault.
 The hackers then claimed the airdropped APE token with the five borrowed BAYC NFTs.

 How can you protect yourself?